synya/where-to-go/readme.md

 The following `PUT` request makes update of previously made vote.

-The request accepts one parameter: `restaurantId` - id of the restaurant user votes for.
+The request accepts one parameter: `restaurantId` - an id of the restaurant the user votes for.
 Pay attention that it's allowed to change the opinion only before 11:00

 *   `curl -X PUT "http://localhost:8080/where-to-go/rest/api-v1/restaurants/votes/today?restaurantId=100002"`

 ------------------------------------------------------

+### Administrators's API

+------------------------------------------------------

 #### Restaurant management

-------------------------------------------------------

 ##### Get all restaurants